cockroachdb/docs/v21.1/sql-tuning-with-explain.md

 toc: true
 ---

-This tutorial walks you through the common reasons for [slow SQL statements](query-behavior-troubleshooting.html#identify-slow-statements) and describes how to use [`EXPLAIN`](explain.html) to troubleshoot the issues.
+This tutorial guides you through the common reasons for [slow SQL statements](query-behavior-troubleshooting.html#identify-slow-statements) and describes how to use [`EXPLAIN`](explain.html) to troubleshoot the issues.

 The following examples use [MovR](movr.html), a fictional vehicle-sharing application, to demonstrate CockroachDB SQL statements.
 Run [`cockroach demo movr`](cockroach-demo.html) to open an interactive SQL shell to a temporary, in-memory cluster with the `movr` database preloaded and set as the [current database](sql-name-resolution.html#current-database).